Zest Logo

 Getting Started

-• Itching may improve within a few days
+• Itching may improve within a few days.

 TCIs are prescribed regularly by dermatology providers and are considered safe when used as prescribed.
-They’re especially well-suited for sensitive skin areas including: face, neck, groin and skinfolds where they tend to be gentler than other options.
+Most side effects are mild and can include:

-• Burning or stinging (especially when first starting)
+• Burning or stinging, especially when first starting

 • Itching